What is vascular dementia?

 What are the symptoms of vascular dementia?

-Increased trouble doing normal daily activities because of problems with concentration, communication, or inability to carry out instructions
+Increased trouble doing normal daily activities because of problems with focus, communication, or inability to carry out instructions

 Memory problems.
 Short-term memory may not be affected.

-Confusion, which may get worse at night.
-This is known as "sundown syndrome."
+Confusion, which may get worse at night (called sundown syndrome)